nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* CS Students who need to keep track of contacts of companies & interview dates during thier internship hunt
-* prefer desktop apps over other types
+* Prefer a one-stop, centralised dashboard to manage all contact details of companies
-* can type fast
+* Is reasonably comfortable in using a more CLI based app
-* prefers typing to mouse interactions
+* Wants to be better organized

-* is reasonably comfortable using CLI apps
+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+Ultimate companion for Computer Science (CS) students embarking on their internship journey !

 ### User stories